pkuzan/aws-basics/lab/aws-basics.md

 Stop the application by pressing CTRL + C in the Terminal / Command window.

 ### Add SSL Support
-Public cloud only permits https on port 443.
+Connected Public cloud accounts only permit https on port 443.
 To enable this, we need to generate a self-signed certificate and configure the application to use the certificate and port 443.

 ##### application.properties